FilippoIspanico/LIS_notes/README.md

 mpirun -n 4 ./test1 A.mtx b.mtx sol.txt hist.txt -i method_name
 ```

-The default method is bcg
+The default method is bicg

 Moreover, we are able to set the parameters of the methods.
 In particular we can add the following parameters:
 * ``` -tol 1.0e-14 ``` to set the tollerance of the method to 10^-14